Artist: John Robert Cozens (British, London 1752–1797 London)

 Accession Number: 67.68

-Like many British artists of his era, John Robert Cozens traveled to Italy, where he made sketches in the landscape.
-Working directly from the motiftypically in graphite or black chalkhe captured the essential forms en plein air, then colored his sketches with watercolor washeseither on the spot, or slightly later, in his Italian lodgings, or (in some instances) upon his return to Britain.
+Like many eighteenth-century British artists, John Robert Cozens traveled to Italy to sketch the landscape.
+Working en plein air—typically in graphite or black chalk—he captured the essential forms, then colored his sketches with watercolor washes either on the spot, in his Italian lodgings, or sometimes, upon his return to Britain.

-He made this view for William Beckford, the wealthy author, collector, and aesthete whom Cozens accompanied to Italy in 178283.
-By omitting hard outlines, blotting his fluid brushstrokes, and articulating details of foliage and architecture with delicate touches of color, Cozens achieved a soft, luminous effect.
-By selecting a viewpoint from below, in which the buildings appear dramatically silhouetted against the sky, he revealed his interest in the aesthetic category of the Sublime.
-The result is an evocative, atmospheric style of watercolor that would inspire countless artists of the following generation, and prompt John Constable to describe Cozens (in 1835) as "the greatest genius that ever touched landscape."
+Cozens made this watercolor of the Villa Lante, on the Janiculum hill outside the ancient walls of Rome for William Beckford, the wealthy author, collector, and aesthete whom he accompanied to Italy in 1782–83.
+By omitting hard outlines, blotting brushstrokes, and articulating details of foliage and architecture with delicate touches of color, the artist achieved a soft, luminous effect.
+The low viewpoint causes the buildings to appear dramatically silhouetted against the sky, and reveals an interest in the aesthetic category of the Sublime.
+The evocative, atmospheric style of Cozens's finest watercolors inspired the following generation, and prompted John Constable, in 1835, to describe his predecessor as "the greatest genius that ever touched landscape."